 7. Go after the rain

-If you can plan your visit a few days after the rain, the chute will look even more spectacular.
-If it hasn’t rained in a while, you won’t see much at Tanninaba Falls, the smaller chute you see on the way when descending to to Purling Brook Falls.
+If you can plan your visit a few days after the rain, the falls will look even more spectacular.
+If it hasn’t rained in a while, you won’t see much at Tanninaba Falls, the smaller falls you see on the way when descending to Purling Brook Falls.

 I often use Instagram to see the latest posts taken of the falls and judge if it’s worth going or if I should lower down my expectations.